-The first planned outdoor shopping center in the United States, Market Square, was built in the Chicago suburb of Lake Forest in

-1916.
-48 It was followed in 1924 by another, Country Club Plaza, on the then-outskirts of Kansas City.
+The first planned outdoor shopping center in the United States, Market Square, was built in the Chicago suburb of Lake Forest in 1916.59 It was followed in 1924 by another, Country Club Plaza, on the then-outskirts of Kansas City.
 The Highland Park Shopping Village in Dallas, built in 1931, represented the first time that storefronts were turned away from the public streets inward to a central area.
+Virtually all of the early malls, and most of what we still think of as malls, are so-called strip malls.
 There was a hiatus in the building of malls until the post-World War II suburban boom gave it new impetus.
 The first "dumbbell" mall, Northgate in Seattle, was built in 1947.
-It included "two department stores anchoring the ends of an open-air pedestrian mall, set in the middle of acres of parking."49 More important, the first modern, fully enclosed shopping mall was Southdale Center in Edina, Minnesota, which opened in 1956.
+It included "two department stores anchoring the ends of an openair pedestrian mall, set in the middle of acres of parking."60 More important, the first modern, fully enclosed shopping mall was Southdale Center in Edina, Minnesota, which opened in 1956.
 Enclosing the mall gave it a vertical dimension and served to make it more spectacular.
-Enclosed malls were also cheaper to build and created a synergy that increased business for all occupants.
-Shopping malls have since been built on the Southdale model, and they are considered one of the new means of consumption.
+Enclosed malls were also cheaper in many ways to build and created a synergy that increased business for all occupants.
+Many shopping malls have since been built on the Southdale model, and they are considered one of the new means of consumption.
+One of the largest is the 1.7-million-square foot Ontario Mills outside of Los Angeles with 200 stores and a 30-screen movie house.
+61 The Mills Corporation has a number of such malls throughout the United States.